DhrishyaRamadass/crystalball/README.md

 ![WhatsApp Image 2024-03-07 at 13.21.41.jpeg](https://prod-files-secure.s3.us-west-2.amazonaws.com/7dca5545-fdd3-4883-8f65-92bdc1969430/b161583c-77b7-4e35-b81c-1178f842c669/WhatsApp_Image_2024-03-07_at_13.21.41.jpeg)

 Most of the time was spent finding different ways to prompt and generate the output we wanted with the simplest steps

+## Exhibition Ideas:

+Interactive Displays: Set up interactive screens where visitors can navigate the future cityscapes, exploring different areas and learning about the changes through pop-up descriptions or audio guides.
+Physical Model Display: Exhibit the 3D printed models alongside the corresponding current-day photographs and descriptions, providing a stark visual contrast.
+Virtual Reality Tour: Offer a VR tour where participants can virtually walk through the future cityscapes, experiencing the transformations firsthand.
+Policy Impact Stations: Create stations focusing on each policy, showing before-and-after scenarios, potential benefits, and challenges.
+Feedback Station: Include an interactive feedback station where visitors can leave their thoughts on the visualizations or suggest additional policies for future simulations.

+##Utilization for the Future:

+Urban Planning Tool: Provide the tool to urban planners and policymakers as a visualization aid to foresee the impacts of their decisions.
+Educational Resource: Use the project in educational settings to teach students about sustainable urban development and the importance of forward-thinking policies.
+Public Engagement: Use the exhibit to engage the public in discussions about future urban environments, collecting their input and raising awareness about sustainable development.